JineshVi/Pizza_Menu_API/README.md

 ## Pizza_Menu_API
 A REST API that facilitates Management of Pizza Menu of a Pizza Shop.
-This is A RESTful API developed using Node.js and Express.js to provide facility to manage the Menu of a Pizza Shop.
-It provides all the CRUD operations.
+This RESTful API is built using Node.js and Express.js to manage the menu of a pizza shop.
+It allows you to create, read, update, and delete pizza items in the menu.

 #### API endpoints:
 * GET /pizzas: Retrieves the full menu list